Social Services and Well-being (Wales) Act 2014

 'Supporting unpaid carers' is a key priority in the 'Ceredigion for All' Single Integrated Plan.
 Ceredigion for All is the Single Integrated Plan for Ceredigion which is a document that sets out the key issues and actions for the Ceredigion Local Service Board to tackle between 2013 and 2017.
 Its aim is to improve the lives of Ceredigion's citizens.

-The Ceredigion for All Single Integrated Plan can be found here: Ceredigion Single Integrated Plan
+The Ceredigion for All Single Integrated Plan can be found here: Single Integrated Plan - Ceredigion for All

 You can access a quick guide on Carers rights under the act here: